Your body usually gives you obvious signs to tell you what it needs.

 Pregnancy and breastfeeding: A woman’s body has additional fluid needs during pregnancy and for producing breast milk.

 Poor diet: One of your body’s primary sources of water is fruits and vegetables.
 So if it’s been decades since you ate a salad or your only vegetables are French fries and ketchup, you are at a risk for dehydration (among other things).

-Inadequate digestion: If your digestion typically doesn’t go along so well, that can lead to diarrhea.
-During digestion your colon is supposed to absorb water from your wastes …but with diarrhea, it doesn’t get the chance, and you can end up dehydrated as a result.
+Diarrhea: During digestion your colon is supposed to absorb water from your wastes…but with diarrhea, it doesn’t get the chance because everything is flying through at the speed of light.
+So you can end up dehydrated as a result.

 It’s 100 percent preventable!

 The good news is that dehydration is virtually 100 percent preventable.